 - Čarman Guest House: A boutique-style guesthouse located on the edge of the lake offering bright & tidy rooms with lake views that are sure to uplift your spirits.

 - Vila Bled: A elegant luxury villa that once acted as former Yugoslav president Marshal Tito’s summer residence.
-Join the line of dignitaries—from Nikita Khrushchev to King Hussein of Jordan to Jawaharlal Nehru to Gamal Abdel Nasser—who were once guests here and soak in incredible vistas for Lake Bled while enjoying the hotel’s world-class hospitality.
+Join the line of dignitaries—from Nikita Khrushchev to King Hussein of Jordan to Jawaharlal Nehru to Gamal Abdel Nasser—who were once guests here and soak in incredible vistas while enjoying the hotel’s world-class hospitality.